EmbeddedSam/Keypad-Reader-for-PIC18F/README.md

-Modbus Slave project for PIC18F
+Keypad Reader for PIC18F
 ===============================

-This project contains the code to get ANY PIC18F series Microcontroller with a working USART to act as a Modbus Slave device.
+This project should be able to get any PIC18F series Microcontroller with an 8-bit wide port to read a 12 button digital keypad.

 The project is ready to go for either the PIC18F8722 or the PIC18F4520 but with some simple changes can work with any other device.